xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 185: aimpoint golf
 * walk the line and find the steepest slope during on your putt-line
 * this should give you a number
-* now use this amount of thumbs to the right or left to find your aimpoint
+* now use this amount of thumbs to the right or left to find your aim-point

 now you have to find what is 1 thumb slope, 2 thumbs slope etc.
 All is done by feel.
 Should be done in 10-15 minutes.